Alta Vista Gallery2839 Broadstone Road, Valle Crucis

 Alta Vista Gallery has five new oils by Amos Westmoreland, the gallery’s top seller last year.
 Westmoreland paints only with palette knives, no brushes, so his work is thickly textured.
 He is also known for the great variety of colors in each painting.

-This week, the gallery received new work by Jeremy Sams, who was recently juried into an internationally acclaimed painting competition — chosen as one of 50 among thousands of world-wide entrants — and became one of their top sellers.
+The gallery also recently received new work by Jeremy Sams, who was recently juried into an internationally acclaimed painting competition — chosen as one of 50 among thousands of world-wide entrants — and became one of their top sellers.
 Sams is a representational Impressionist who paints “en plein air” and shows more than 25 acrylic paintings at Alta Vista, often depicting the Watauga River, Bass Lake and other local scenes.

 Anvil Arts Sculpture Garden and Gallery